KemiOm/Equal-Education/README.md

 - Adding a resources page where your audience can get more information.
 - Adding social media buttons so your audience can spread the word.
 - Adding additional media like videos, audio, image galleries, etc. to enhance your message.
+- Making your website reponsive.

 # Starter Code File Overview
 Your full activity instructions are in HQ, but here's a little cheat-sheet of the files in this project:

 ## ← index.html
-This is your homepage where you will add the parallax scrolling effect.
-It has some starter code with placeholders for images, a title, intro text, and text descriptions.
+This is your homepage.
+It should be the first page that you work on.

 ## ← about.html
-This will be your about page where you add information about yourself.
+This will be your about page.

 ## ← take-action.html
 This will hold your action item checklist and action description.

 ## ← script.js
-This is where you will write the JavaScript to check off and delete items on your list.
+Later this week, you'll edit this file to create your checklist.

 ## ← styles.css
-This CSS file is contains the CSS rule sets for index.html and any universal elements for all pages.
+ThIS file contains the CSS rule sets for index.html and any universal elements for all pages.
 We've already included a lot of them for you, but you should customize it as you want.

-Since there is a lot of CSS rule sets for this project, we broke out the ones that are page specific in to separate files.
-You can attach multiple CSS files to a single HTML file, so this allows us to stay organized.

 ## ← about.css
-This CSS file contains the CSS rule set for about.html.
+This file contains the CSS rule set for about.html.

 ## ← take-action.css
-This CSS file contains the CSS rule set for take-action.html.
+This file contains the CSS rule set for take-action.html.